machinetranslate/machinetranslate.org/community/communities.md

 ### LibreTranslate

-**LibreTranslate** is a community building open source translation software.
+**LibreTranslate** is a community building open-source translation software founded in 2020.

 LibreTranslate is a self-hosted free and open-source machine translation API.
 LibreTranslate does not use third-party proprietary providers.
-LibreTranslate is powered by the open source Argos Translate library.
+LibreTranslate is powered by the open-source Argos Translate library.

 - Website: [libretranslate.com](https://libretranslate.com/)
 - Community Forum: [community.libretranslate.com/](https://community.libretranslate.com/)